manishholla/Dahua_CP-Plus-Domains/README.md

 # Dahua_CP-Plus-Domains
-Hostnames that probably ping back your camera feed (if you use CP Plus or Dahua cameras) to vendor.
+Hostnames that probably ping back your CCTV feed (if you use CP Plus or Dahua cameras) to vendor.

-Add this to your router / network firewall to block traffic thereby blocking camera feed to vendor.
+Add this to your router / network firewall to block traffic thereby blocking CCTV feed to vendor.
 This will not affect local network access to DVR / NVR portal and/or locally egressing camera feed.

 I will try to update this list whenever possible.
 You are free to modify this as per your requirement.